wp-graphql/wp-graphql-smart-cache/README.md

 ## Build

 Use one of the following commands to build the test docker image.

+### docker-compose

 If you ran the docker-compose build command, above, this step is not necessary and you should already have the build docker image, skip to run.

-### docker-compose build
+### docker

-    WP_VERSION=5.7.2 PHP_VERSION=7.4 docker build -f Dockerfile.testing -t wp-graphql-persisted-queries-testing:latest-wp${WP_VERSION}-php${PHP_VERSION} --build-arg WP_VERSION=${WP_VERSION} --build-arg PHP_VERSION=${PHP_VERSION}
+    WP_VERSION=5.7.2 PHP_VERSION=7.4 docker build -f docker/Dockerfile.testing -t wp-graphql-persisted-queries-testing:latest-wp5.7.2-php7.4 --build-arg WP_VERSION=5.7.2 --build-arg PHP_VERSION=7.4 --build-arg DOCKER_REGISTRY=ghcr.io/wp-graphql/ .

-### docker build

-    docker build -f docker/Dockerfile.testing -t wp-graphql-persisted-queries-testing:latest-wp5.7.2-php7.4 --build-arg WP_VERSION=5.7.2 --build-arg PHP_VERSION=7.4
+    docker build -f docker/Dockerfile.testing -t wp-graphql-persisted-queries-testing:latest-wp5.7.2-php7.4 --build-arg WP_VERSION=5.7.2 --build-arg PHP_VERSION=7.4 --build-arg DOCKER_REGISTRY=ghcr.io/wp-graphql/ .

 ## Run

-Use this command to run the test suites.
+Use one of these commands to run the test suites.

-    WP_VERSION=5.7.2 PHP_VERSION=7.4 SUITES=acceptance,functional docker-compose run testing
+    WP_VERSION=5.7.2 PHP_VERSION=7.4 docker-compose run testing

+    docker-compose run testing

 ## Shell